World Chess Championship 1907

 The 1907 World Chess Championship was a chess match contested between reigning world champion Emanuel Lasker of Germany, and challenger Frank J. Marshall of the United States, for the world chess championship.
+It took place in six American cities from January 26 to April 6.
 Lasker defended his title in dominant fashion, holding Marshall winless throughout the series, while winning eight games and drawing seven.